Bank of England announces largest rate hike in over 30 years

 However, in the ensuing press conference, Fed Chair Jerome Powell made it apparent that the central bank still has a ways to go before pausing on rate hikes, she said.
 He did, however, indicate that the Fed might consider slowing down the pace of rate hikes at its next meeting in December or in early 2023, Bezrokov noted.
 “This is largely in line with market expectations and with our base-case scenario at Russell Investments.
 Ultimately, this means that starting next month, smaller rate hikes—to the tune of 50 bps—may be possible,” she remarked.

-What triggered the greatest reaction in markets were Powell’s comments pertaining to inflation and the labor market, Bezrokov stated.
-“The Fed chair noted that with the labor market still very robust and inflation continuing to run hot, the peak federal funds rate will probably end up higher than was forecasted at the September meeting,” she explained.
+What triggered the greatest reaction in markets were Powell's comments pertaining to inflation and the labour market, Bezrokov stated.
+"The Fed chair noted that with the labour market still very robust and inflation continuing to run hot, the peak federal funds rate will probably end up higher than was forecasted at the September meeting,” she explained.
 In other words, the Fed is still likely to continue raising rates, Bezrokov said—just in smaller increments.

 Ultimately, in the Fed’s eyes, the question of how high to raise rates is more important than the question of when to moderate the pace of rate increases, she said.
 “I believe this means that, at least for now, the U.S. central bank will remain hawkish—and also that expectations for inflationary pressures to ease quickly are too optimistic.
 This probably means that the peak federal funds rate, once reached, will remain in place for some time,” Bezrokov concluded.

 BoE lifts benchmark rate by 0.75%, warns of potential two-year recession